 There will be spoilers for the manhwa series The Unquenchable Mr. Kim.

-Trigger Warning: There may be references to dubious consent (dubcon), imbalanced power dynamics, extortion, suicidal ideation, suicide, blood, obsession, cheating, murder, blood, stalking, and violence as it appears in the manhwa.
+Trigger Warning: There may be references to dubious consent (dubcon), imbalanced power dynamics, extortion, suicidal ideation, suicide, blood, obsession, cheating, murder, stalking, and violence as it appears in the manhwa.

 Doyun is trying to stay alive and keep his job.
 Unfortunately, that's harder for him since he isn't your average human.
 Doyun is actually a half-vampire.
 Because of his odd disposition, Doyun cannot consume human blood.
 Thankfully, vampires don't have to only drink blood, but it's not any easier to get.
 Vampires can also subsist on essence, which they can get from humans by having sex with them.